cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-06-22-how-to-give-a-great-technical-presentation.md

 Remember, it doesn't really matter the details of the story.
 What matters is that there is a problem out there that needs to be solved.

-I suggest putting in the **first slide** a title, as well as a list of collaborator or institutions that made your work possible.
+I suggest putting in the **first slide** a title, as well as a list of collaborators or institutions that made your work possible.
 The **second slide** should contain a picture linked to the promise or the story you're talking about.
 I don't like the idea of showing an outline with bullet points of whole content (sometimes titled "Agenda"), some people do, but it's boring.
 Instead, announce the structure out loud, multiple times, during the presentation.

 > ⚠️ [Patrick Winston](https://en.wikipedia.org/wiki/Patrick_Winston) wisely suggests: "Don't start the presentation with a joke.
-The reason is that, in the beginning of a talk, people are still putting their laptops away.
+The reason is that, at the beginning of a talk, people are still putting their laptops away.
 They're becoming adjusted to your speaking parameters, to your vocal parameters, and they're not ready for a joke.
-So early jokes doesn't work very well."
+So early jokes don't work very well."

 # Time and Place